Moon Mission Using B-Plane Targeting

 Adding a Launch segment

-Use the Launch segment to model a simple spacecraft launch from Earth or another central body.
+Use a Launch segment to model a simple spacecraft launch from Earth.

-1. Right-click on the Return segment () right below the First Guess ().
+1. Right-click on the Return segment () nested within First_Guess () in the MCS.

 2. Select Insert Before... in the shortcut menu.

-3. Select Launch () in the Segment Selection dialog.
+3. Select Launch () when the Segment Selection dialog box opens.

-4. Click OK to accept your selection and to close the Segment Selection dialog.
+4. Click OK to confirm your selection and to close the Segment Selection dialog box.

 Adding a Propagate segment

-Use the Propagate segment to model the movement of the spacecraft along its current trajectory until meeting specified stopping conditions.
+Use a Propagate segment to model the movement of the spacecraft along its current trajectory until meeting specified stopping conditions.

-3. Select Propagate () in the Segment Selection dialog.
+3. Select Propagate () when the Segment Selection dialog box opens.

-4. Click OK to accept your selection and to close the Segment Selection dialog.
+4. Click OK to confirm your selection and to close the Segment Selection dialog box.

 Adding a Maneuver segment